Kiyoshi Kurosawa: Style and influences

-In an article by Tokyo Art University, Kurosawa names film critic Hasumi Shigehiko as a mentor and early influence in his filmmaking career.
+In the same article by the Tokyo Art University, Kurosawa names film critic Hasumi Shigehiko as a mentor and early influence in his filmmaking career.
 Much of Hasumi's influence would go on to shape the core of Kurosawa's filmography.
-Kurosawa met Hasumi in University, where he was one of the few students to finish his course, and credits Hasumi with teaching him that film is worth dedicating your entire life for.
-Hasumi and Kurosawa believe that every element of the film matters and must be meticulously planned.
+Kurosawa met Hasumi in University, where he was one of the few students to finish his course, and credits Hasumi with teaching him that film is worth dedicating your entire life to.
+Hasumi and Kurosawa believe that every element of the film matters and should be meticulously planned.
 Kurosawa has also stated that one of his goals as a filmmaker is to share Hasumi's teachings.